-IntroductionThis project is actually two antennas, in one housing, therefore, from the outside it appears to be a single, dual band antenna (structure).
+IntroductionThis project is actually two antennas, in one housing, therefore, from the outside it appears to be a single, dual element antenna (structure).
 Let's find out what's inside.

 The one exception to the above rule is that some antennas (such as corner reflectors) have only (no options) an "N" female surface mount connector on them.
 To restore the SRG standard, a male-male jumper cable is added.
 This jumper is plugged into this type of antenna, while still at the shop, under good climatic conditions to allow easy taping up (weather protection) at the antenna end.
 This now would become an antenna with a (new) pigtail, with the same N male as in the above example.
 As above, now the only task is to mate with the feed line and tape it up.For more details on connector installation click HERE for more information.